CarnegieLearningWeb/upgrade-agent/docs/graph-structure.md

 After careful review, here are the **5 essential nodes** that provide complete functionality without redundancy:

-### 1. **Conversation Analyzer** (The Brain)
+### 1. **Conversation Analyzer** (The Brain & Orchestrator)
 **Why Necessary**: Core intelligence that replaces unreliable router approach.
-Analyzes user input with full context and makes intelligent decisions.
+Analyzes user input with full context and makes intelligent decisions about what to do next.

 **What it handles**:
 - Greetings: "Hi, how are you?" → Direct friendly response
 - General questions: "What is A/B testing?" → Direct explanation
 - UpGrade queries: "What's the status?" → Asks for clarification
 - Action requests: "Create experiment" → Determines what info is needed
+- **Multi-step orchestration**: "Test condition balance" → Plans sequence of API calls
+- **Recursive decision making**: After each tool execution, decides if more steps are needed

-**Why not multiple nodes**: One intelligent analyzer is better than multiple simple routers because it has full context and can make nuanced decisions.
+**Why not multiple nodes**: One intelligent analyzer is better than multiple simple routers because it has full context and can make nuanced decisions about complex workflows.

 ### 2. **Information Gatherer**
 **Why Necessary**: Many UpGrade operations require multiple parameters.
 Handles progressive collection naturally.